Sachse Estate Litigation Lawyers

 Whatever your needs with regards to your estate or the situation you’re in, you can rely on our award-winning legal professionals to sit with you and carefully explain your rights and options.
 We are always available to answer your questions and concerns promptly as they arise.
 We’re proud to share the testimonials our satisfied clients have given us.

-Call Staubus and Randall today at 214-691-3411 or reach out through our online contact form to schedule a free initial consultation concerning your matter.
+Call Staubus and Randall today at 214-691-3411 or reach out through our online contact form to schedule an initial consultation concerning your matter.
 We will handle your case with the utmost confidentiality and integrity.

 Areas of Practice